phelipetls/blog/content/posts/adb-a-must-know-cli-tool-for-android-development/index.md

 # Record screen with `adb shell screenrecord`

-It's as simple as running `adb shell screenrecord /sdcard/video.mp4` to start recording and then <kbd>Ctrl</kbd> + <kbd>C</kbd> when you're done.
-And then `adb pull /sdcard/video.mp4 ~/Videos/video.mp4` to get it into your computer.
+To record your screen, it's as simple as running `adb shell screenrecord /sdcard/video.mp4`.
+After you're done, press <kbd>Ctrl</kbd> + <kbd>C</kbd>.
+Run `adb pull /sdcard/video.mp4 ~/Videos/video.mp4` to get the video into your computer.

-This is invaluable to me.
-I'm now able to more easily record how a feature works or to demonstrate a bug.

-It's also useful to know some of the [command line options](https://developer.android.com/studio/command-line/adb#screenrecord), my favorite ones being to limit the video size `--size` and limit recording time `--time-limit`.
+It's also useful to know some of the [command line options](https://developer.android.com/studio/command-line/adb#screenrecord), my favorite ones being to limit the video size with `--size` and recording time with `--time-limit`.

-I usually run `adb shell screenrecord --size 320x568 --time-limit=120 /sdcard/video.mp4`, to keep the video small.
+For example, I typically run `adb shell screenrecord --size 320x568 --time-limit=120 /sdcard/video.mp4`.

 # Capture screen with `adb shell screencap`

-This is straightforward, just capture the screen with `adb shell screencap /sdcard/img.png`, then getit locally with `adb pull /sdcard/img.png ~/Images/img.png`.
+This is straightforward, it just captures the screen with `adb shell screencap /sdcard/img.png`, then getit locally with `adb pull /sdcard/img.png ~/Images/img.png`.

 # Debugging with `adb logcat`

 This has proved useful to me so many times.
-In the context of React Native development, this is usually less useful during development on debug builds.
-But in release builds it's the only way to debug when something wrong happens.
+In the context of React Native development, this is usually less useful in debug builds.
+But in release builds it's sometimes the only way to debug when something wrong happens.

 For example, when an app crashes or some SDK call is not working, you'll probably be able to see why with `adb logcat`.

-The downside is that the output can be overwhelming, since it's usually a wall of text that is growing constantly.
-So it's useful to know how you can filter this output.

-For example, if I wanted to see only logs tagged with `Sentry`, `ReactNative` and `ReactNativeJS` at any priority:
+The downside is that the output can be overwhelming, since it's a huge wall of text that is growing constantly.
+So it pays off to know how to filter it, e.g. if I wanted to see only logs tagged with `Sentry`, `ReactNative` and `ReactNativeJS` at any priority level:

 ```sh
 adb logcat Sentry:* ReactNative:* ReactNativeJS:* *:S